xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 # Set asset(s) to export
 We will see how to define the assets to export

-1. Open Tool panel in 3D View (T), clic to Unreal engine 4 category and go in Object Properties panel
+1. Open Tool panel in 3D View (T), enlarge it, open to Unreal engine 4 main panel and go in Object Properties panel
 <img src="https://github.com/xavier150/Blender-For-UnrealEngine-Addons/blob/master/Tuto/ExportAssetDocScreen1.jpg">

 2. Select the asset you want to export and set the Export type property on "Export recursive".
 Now repeat the task for all the objects you want to export.